 Real progress toward sustainability requires smart policy-making and legislation.

 Late last year, the NSW Government released its A Plan for Growing Sydney, which articulates the vision and plan for the Sydney Metropolitan Area over the next 20 years.
-The Plan is an excellent guide for Sydney’s future productivity, environmental management, and livability – but making it a reality will require innovative thinking and new funding approaches.
+The Plan is an excellent guide for Sydney’s future productivity, environmental management, and liveability – but making it a reality will require innovative thinking and new funding approaches.

 Options for delivering on the city’s infrastructure include the PPP model, unsolicited proposals, bundling smaller infrastructure packages together into a PPP and/or private sector development of new commercial and residential hubs over railway corridors, etc.